 Types of Solar Power Plants:

-Before starting a solar plant in India, conducting thorough market research is essential.
+Before starting a solar power plant in India, conducting thorough market research is essential.

 Identifying the Market